fieldtrip/website/workshop/oslo2019/forward_modeling.md

     mri_aligned_fiducials = ft_volumerealign(cfg, mri);

 In this case, we also have extra head shape points digitized with the Polhemus system.
 We are going to better the co-registration using these as well.
-If the initial looks okay (e.g. nose points are around the MRI-nose), then just press quit, and the Iterative Closest Point algorithm do its work (_cfg.headshape.icp_)
+If the initial looks okay (e.g., nose points are around the MRI-nose), then just press quit, and the Iterative Closest Point algorithm do its work (_cfg.headshape.icp_)

     load headshape.mat